-There are a combined 165 counties and cities or towns in North Carolina which levy an occupancy tax of at least 1%.
-(This number does not count three specially-legislated separate taxing districts within communities: Beech Mountain District W, New Hanover County District U, or the Wilmington Convention Center District.)
-As noted, there are some counties in North Carolina that have a county occupancy tax but which also have towns or cities levying an additional room tax.
-There are also some communities legislatively enabled to raise their taxes beyond the current rate or to begin collecting an occupancy tax once it is approved at the local level by a county commission or city or town council.
-No combination of county and municipal occupancy taxes exceeds 6% with the exception of Mecklenburg County.
+There are a combined 167 counties and cities or towns in North Carolina which actively levy an occupancy tax of at least 1%.
+(There are also four specially legislated districts within communities that already collect a tax: Beech Mountain District W and Seven Devils District W for the parts of those towns in Watauga County, New Hanover County District U for the unincorporated parts of that county, and downtown Wilmington's Convention Center District.)
+As noted, there are some counties that have a countywide occupancy tax, but which also have towns or cities levying an additional room tax.
+There are currently 29 counties where the county and at least one city or town both levy separate occupancy taxes on accommodations.